Parvovirus B19: Transmission

-Infectivity
+Infectivity and symptoms

+Two out of ten infected people do not experience any symptoms but are still highly infective.
+The B19V infection starts with flu-like symptoms consisting fever, headache, runny nose, sore throat, joint pain and rash.
 Symptoms begin some six days after exposure (between 4 and 28 days, with the average being 16 to 17 days) and last about a week.
+The rash that children experience will appear after few days after the initial symptoms and can spread all over the body.

 Infected patients with normal immune systems are contagious before becoming symptomatic, but probably not after.
 Individuals with B19 IgG antibodies are generally considered immune to recurrent infection, but reinfection is possible in a minority of cases.
 About half of adults are B19-immune due to a past infection.

+Immunocompromised patients (organ transplant, HIV etc.) are prone to complications that affect the nerves, joints or bloodstream.

 Epidemiology

 A significant increase in the number of cases is seen every three to four years; the last epidemic year was 1998.
 Outbreaks can arise especially in nurseries and schools.

 Parvovirus B19 causes an infection in humans only.
-Cat and dog parvoviruses do not infect humans.
+Cat and dog parvoviruses do not infect humans due to animals having their own parvoviruses.
+There is always a possibility for a spillover.
 There is no vaccine available for human parvovirus B19, though attempts have been made to develop one.

 Role in disease

 Fifth disease

 Fifth disease or erythema infectiosum is only one of several expressions of parvovirus B19.
 The associated bright red rash of the cheeks gives it the nickname "slapped cheek syndrome".
 Any age may be affected, although it is most common in children aged six to ten years.
 It is so named because it was the fifth most common cause of a pink-red infection associated rash to be described by physicians (many of the others, such as measles and rubella, are rare now).

 Once infected, patients usually develop the illness after an incubation period of four to fourteen days.
 The disease commences with high fever and malaise, when the virus is most abundant in the bloodstream, and patients are usually no longer infectious once the characteristic rash of this disease has appeared.
 The following symptoms are characteristic: